Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 13:36 Oh, this was the part that was slow.

-13:38 We could like save a ton of money, run fewer servers or Kubernetes pods or whatever it is you're doing.
+13:38 We could, like, save a ton of money, run fewer servers or Kubernetes pods or whatever it is you're doing.

-13:44 Now, if we change it this way, right?
+13:43 If we change it this way, right?

 13:45 So having that data is awesome.

-13:53 It's a leading Python application performance monitor monitoring tool that helps you identify and solve performance abnormalities faster and easier.
+13:53 It's a leading Python application performance monitoring tool that helps you identify and solve performance abnormalities faster and easier.

-14:02 It ties bottlenecks such as memory leaks, slow database queries and background jobs, and of course the dreaded N plus one quorum query problem and more directly to source code so that you can spend less time debugging and more time building.
+14:06 And of course, the dreaded N plus one quorum query problem and more directly to source code so that you can spend less time debugging and more time building.

 14:15 I don't know where that fits in the 20% of your code example, but I think this kind of stuff counts too.

-14:21 You'll love Scout because it's built for developers by developers, makes it easy to get set up and deliver insights in less than four minutes.
+14:24 It makes it easy to get set up and deliver insights in less than four minutes.

 14:27 Seriously, you could be done by the time you're done listening to this episode or live stream.

-14:32 So start your free trial and get instant insights today.
+14:31 So start your free trial and get instant insights today.

 14:34 Visit pythonbytes.fm/scout.